twoojoo/job-rate-limiter/README.md

 - each server requires different rate limiting strategies
 - for each sever, requests are sent for different API accounts
 - for every account, requests may be of different kinds
-- each request kind may require different rate limit strategies
+- each request kind may require different rate limiting strategies
 - you must be able to:
 	- limit concurrent requests
 	- limit requests in a time window